ep1cac/ep1cac.github.io/content/posts/the_sticker_shop.md

 </script>
 ```

-The problem is that the browser sends a preflight request due to the content type, so netcat is out of the question...
+The problem is that the POST request is no longer "simple" because the content type is now ```application/json```, so the browser now sends a preceding preflight request, meaning netcat is out of the question...

 ```
 ┌──(kali㉿kali)-[/tmp]